Quick tasks for getting started with Microsoft 365 compliance

 Define sensitive information types based on the pattern contained in information in your organization’s data.
 Use built-in sensitive information types help identify and protect credit card numbers, bank account numbers, passport numbers, and more.
 Or create your own custom sensitivity information types specific to your organization.

 For step-by-step guidance to define custom sensitive information types, see Create a custom sensitive information type in the Security & Compliance Center.

 Prevent data loss

 Data loss prevention (DLP) policies allow you to identify, monitor, and automatically protect sensitive information across your Microsoft 365 organization.
 Use DLP policies to identify sensitive items across Microsoft services, prevent the accidental sharing of sensitive items, and help users learn how to stay compliant without interrupting their workflow.

-For step-by-step guidance to configure DLP policies, see Get started with DLP policy recommendations and Get started with the default DLP policy.
+For step-by-step guidance to configure DLP policies, Create, test, and tune a DLP policy.
 For data loss management licensing information, see Microsoft 365 licensing guidance for security & compliance.